stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 allocated with `soap_malloc` for reasons of efficiency.

-You can use a C++ template to simplify the managed allocation and initialization of primitive values as follows (this is for primitive types only, because structs and classes must be allocated with `soap_new_T`):
+You can use a C++ template to simplify the managed allocation and initialization of primitive values as follows (this is for primitive types only):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     template<class T>